Pay & Entitlements

 Field notes

-Basic Allowance for Subsistence is statutory under 37 U.S.C. § 402 and is paid at separate enlisted and officer rates set each January under the USDA Thrifty Food Plan index.
-For Calendar Year 2026 the enlisted rate is $476.95 per month and the officer rate is $328.48 per month, published by DFAS and codified in DoD FMR Vol 7A Chapter 25.
-The single most common LES audit finding around BAS is not the rate itself — the rate is fixed and rarely keyed wrong — but the interaction between BAS and the meal-collection deduction during periods when the government provides subsistence.
+Basic Allowance for Subsistence is statutory under 37 U.S.C. § 402 and is paid at separate enlisted and officer rates set each January based on the USDA food cost index.
+For Calendar Year 2026 the enlisted rate is $476.95 per month and the officer rate is $328.48 per month, published in the DFAS BAS table — the source DoD FMR Vol 7A Chapter 25, Table 25-1 points to for current rates.
+The rate itself is a flat published figure; the harder part of reading an LES is the interaction between BAS and the meal-collection debt during periods when the government provides subsistence.

 About this entitlement